 Colombia starter pack

-What to Do in Colombia: The 2018 Guide
+The Best Things to Do in Colombia 2018

 “Tourists” go to Machu Picchu—but those in the know trek to the ruins of La Cuidad Perdida.
-Built over 1200 years ago (a full 600 years before Machu Picchu), La Ciudad Perdida—The Lost City—is one of Colombia’s most magical highlights.
+Built over 1200 years ago (600 years before Machu Picchu), La Ciudad Perdida—The Lost City—is one of Colombia’s most magical highlights.
 Known to the locals as Teyuna, the city is hidden deep within the ancient jungles of Santa Marta.
-Many travelers claim that the days-long trek to the Lost City—which winds through jungles, rivers, and remote indigenous towns—is one of the most beautiful and transformative experiences of a lifetime.
-So if hiking to one-of-a-kind ruins through some of the world’s most magical terrain sounds like fun (and it absolutely is), have one of our local trip experts start planning your Lost City trek from top to bottom.
+Many

 Bathe in the El Totumo mud volcano